 \section{Genus two results}

-In this section, we prove Theorem~\ref{thm: genus-2-A},~\ref{thm: genus-2-B}, and related results.
-First, we establish the existence of $H$-modification in some base cases by explicit constructions.
-Then, we use moduli considerations to explain why ``sufficiently long'' trees can be grafted onto these constructions, giving the results.
+In this section, we prove Theorems~\ref{thm: genus-2-A} and~\ref{thm: genus-2-B}, along with related results.
+We begin by establishing the existence of $H$-modifications in several base cases via explicit constructions.
+We then use moduli-theoretic considerations to explain why ``sufficiently long'' trees may be grafted onto these constructions, thereby obtaining the general results.